Infant Life Protection Act

 The police department took over the entire maintenance of the Act in 1898, but surviving indexes and registers to the correspondence are only extant from 1901.
 I have indexed all names appearing in the police correspondence indexes and registers from 1901 to February 1908, when police handed control of the Act to the Neglected Children’s Department, and these microfiche indexes are available for sale via the Harriland Press web site.
 While working through the correspondence files themselves for other purposes, I have come across Infant Life Protection Act material for the period 1893-1908, and reproduce the basic details here.
 This is by no means a complete listing of the material, merely those files I have come across.

-As well as correspondence about various women and children, there are monthly reports from local police about the nurses and their children in the area, scattered throughout the correspondence.
-These monthly reports list the name and address of each nurse, the name of each child they have in their care, the mother or next of kin of each child, the state of the child’s clothing and feeding bottles etc. They also have a column ‘Remarks’ where additional information is sometimes recorded.
+As well as correspondence about various women and children, there are monthly returns from local police about the nurses and their children in the area, scattered throughout the correspondence.
+These monthly returns list the name and address of each nurse, the name of each child they have in their care, the mother or next of kin of each child, the state of the child’s clothing and feeding bottles etc. They also have a column ‘Remarks’ where additional information is sometimes recorded.
 Note that these entries are usually of one line only.
-I have included in the listing below some of the details taken from just a few pages of these monthly reports, those of March and August 1898, January, February, April, May, June, July, August 1899, February and May 1900, March 1901, January and December 1902, October 1903, January and February 1904 , January 1905, January and October 1906 , for part of the Melbourne and suburban area only.
-In November 2012 I added the complete list of names of nurses and children in their care from the available February 1907 Monthly Report; this list contains the names of over 200 nurses and over 300 children.
+I have included in the listing below some of the details taken from just a few pages of these monthly returns, those of March and August 1898, January, February, April, May, June, July, August 1899, February and May 1900, March 1901, January and December 1902, October 1903, January and February 1904 , January 1905, January and October 1906 , for part of the Melbourne and suburban area only.
+In November 2012 I added the complete list of names of nurses and children in their care from the available February 1907 Monthly Returns; this list contains the names of over 200 nurses and over 300 children.

-If the people you are seeking are not listed here, (and these are only a small percentage) consider looking at the various Infant Life Protection Act indexes I have created for the period 1901-1908, details of which are on the Harriland Press web page.
+If the people you are seeking are not listed here, (and these are only a small percentage) consider looking at the various Infant Life Protection Act microfiche indexes I have created for the period 1901-1908, details of which are on the Harriland Press web page.

 IF YOU FIND SOMEONE OF INTEREST ON THIS WEBPAGE, YOU CAN ORDER A COPY OF THE FILE BY FOLLOWING THE STEPS BELOW: